-There has been greater acknowledgement of Indigenous’ contribution and inclusion of their diverse knowledges and values in international biodiversity policy fora.
-For example, Convention of Biological Diversity Aichi Biodiversity Target 18 and Intergovernmental Platform for Biodiversity and Ecosystem Services objective 3b.
+There has been greater acknowledgement of Indigenous contribution and inclusion of their diverse knowledges and values in international biodiversity policy forums.
+One example of this is the Convention of Biological Diversity Aichi Biodiversity Target 18.
+And another is the Intergovernmental Platform for Biodiversity and Ecosystem Services objective 3b.

 At the local level, as a consequence of globalisation, many local land use and land cover changes are a result of distant forces.
 Telecoupling, which describes socioeconomic and environmental interactions of coupled human and natural systems over distances (Liu et al., 2013, Ecology & Society), could be a useful tool in understanding the changes happening in Protected Areas and Indigenous Areas.

-Collecting field data from Colombia using mixed methods, this analysis would provide in-depth understanding of the major influences affecting these systems and contribute to protecting the country’s rich biological and cultural diversity.
+Collecting field data using mixed methods, this analysis would provide in-depth understanding of the major influences affecting these systems and contribute to protecting biological and cultural diversity.

 Or visit her website here.